apecloud/kubeblocks/docs/user_docs/observability/monitor-database.md

     kbcli cluster update mysql-cluster --monitor=true
     ```

 You can view the dashboard of the corresponding cluster via Grafana Web Console.
-For more detailed information, see [Grafana documentation](https://grafana.com/docs/grafana/latest/dashboards/).
+For more detailed information, see the [Grafana dashboard documentation](https://grafana.com/docs/grafana/latest/dashboards/).